michellethemaker/michellethemaker/README.md

 - 👀 I enjoy turning tech around me into retro, smarter versions of themselves
 - 🌱 I’m currently tryna get mesh BLE networks to form their own high school cliques
 - 💞️ I’m looking to collaborate on anything involving wireless communication, arduinos, or anything remotely cool
-- 📫 How to reach me: yell into the void or smth. im working on my final year paper so you're gonna have to figure this one out yourself
+- 📫 How to reach me: yell into the void or smth. im busy working on my final year paper so you're gonna have to figure this one out yourself

 <!---
 michellethemaker/michellethemaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.